 It’s on to Smithfield and a tour of St. Luke’s Church and Museum.
 Virginia’s oldest brick church and an architectural masterpiece, the church serves as a living symbol of religious freedom.
 The grounds are quite lovely.

 You’ll continue your Smithfield and Isle of Wight visit with a local historian, as you travel downtown to picturesque Main Street.
 There are plenty of shops and boutiques to fill your morning, but stay away from the ice cream.
 That’s for after lunch, which will be at Taste of Smithfield.
 Do try the ham that made the city famous.
 Now you can get that ice cream.

-Depart Smithfield for home and wonderful memories of Newport News, Jamestown, Surry and Smithfield, Virginia.
+Depart Smithfield for home and wonderful memories of Newport News, Jamestown, Surry, Smithfield and the rest of Coastal Virginia.